The key stages of your application are:

 Planning application decision making process

 This involves submitting a notice to the planning authority 12 weeks ahead of an application.
 The notice states what sort of consultation will be undertaken and must be agreed with the planning authority.

 On submission of a planning application, the Council will firstly ensure that the application has been sent to the correct Local Authority, if the development actually needs planning permission and if it is on the correct application form.
 We will also check that all the required plans have been submitted and the description of the proposal is accurate and succinct.
 Once all this has been checked as correct, the application can be validated.

-On validation of the application, the case officer will send out an acknowledgement letter which also acts as a receipt for the fee paid and notify all notifable neighbours - everyone whose property/land is within 20 metres of the application site, about the application.
+On validation of the application, the case officer will send out an acknowledgement letter which also acts as a receipt for the fee paid and notify all notifiable neighbours of the application, everyone whose property/land is within 20 metres of the application site.

 The Council will consult all statutory consultees and other relevant organisations - the Council's roads section, Community Councils, Scottish Environmental Protection Agency and, if appropriate, will advertise the application in the local newspaper.

 The planning officer assigned to the application will visit the site, consider all development plan policies pertaining to the application, the views of consultees and any written comments submitted by neighbours.
 In some cases, negotiations may take place between the applicant and the Council in order to address any issues raised during the processing of the application.
 This may result in the submission of amended plans.
 If these differ materially from the original proposals, fresh notification of neighbours will be required whereas minor changes may not require re-notification.

 The case officer or a member of the Application Support Team will be able to keep you informed of the progress of a planning application.